Panic flushes through your arms.

 - Include case studies for each different buyer type or use case.

 - Weave customer quotes into your copy wherever it appears.
 Header?
 Subheader?
 PPC or social ad?
-Get it in there.
+Get them in there.

 - Get industry endorsements and boast about them.